 Mark Erelli

-Known for the richness of his folk-, country- and roots-influenced sound, the singer-songwriter-sideman-producer-writer has recorded 13 solo albums and performed across the US.
+Known for the richness of his folk-, country- and roots-influenced sound, the singer-songwriter-sideman-producer-writer has recorded 14 solo albums and performed across the US.
 Among his hundreds of New England appearances have been shows at the Orpheum Theatre, Wang Theatre at Boch Center, Club Passim, The Bull Run, the Iron Horse Music Hall, the Green River Festival and the Newport Folk Festival.

 MUSICAL BEGINNINGS, INFLUENCES

 Born on June 20, 1974, in Reading, Massachusetts, Erelli began playing guitar as a teenager and quickly found himself drawn to folk, country and roots music.
 While in high school, he performed in numerous musicals and founded the band Freudian Slip, followed in later years by the groups Organic Ice Cube and Dead Flowers.
-He wrote his first song, “Hell In the Sky,” as a member of the latter.
+He wrote his first song, “Hell in the Sky,” as a member of the latter.

 He says his upbringing in the Boston area played a significant role in shaping his musical journey, since the city’s diverse and bustling arts scene provided him with fertile ground to explore his musical interests and be exposed to various genres and styles.
 Erelli was introduced to the music of Patty Larkin, Chris Smither and other singer-songwriters by listening to WBOS, he says, and his earliest musical influences are deeply rooted in folk, country, and Americana traditions.
 Artists like Bob Dylan, Neil Young, Townes Van Zandt, and Gram Parsons played a pivotal role in shaping his musical direction, he says, and those influences can be heard in his storytelling songwriting style, evocative lyrics, and ability to blend a wide range of different elements into his work.

-As his career progressed, Erelli released a series of albums that displayed his growth as a songwriter and performer.
-Signature issued his self-titled debut LP in 1999 and it was well received critically and commercially for its mix of introspective songwriting and melodic sensibilities.
-Erelli was backed on the disc by local artists Duke Levine and Kevin Barry, among others.
-Following the album’s release, he won the Kerrville (Texas) Folk Festival’s New Folk Award and subsequent albums have further established his reputation as a deeply respected artist on the national Americana and folk scenes.
+In 1997, he formed The Mark Erelli Band and self-released the album Long Way from Heaven.
+After attending the Northeast Regional Folk Alliance conference that year, he signed with Signature Sounds Recordings and was awarded the Iguana Music Fund Fellowship award from Club Passim, the proceeds from which he used to build a home studio.
+Signature issued his self-titled debut solo LP in 1999 and it was well received critically and commercially for its mix of introspective songwriting and melodic sensibilities.
+He was backed on the disc by Boston-based musicians Duke Levine and Kevin Barry, among others and, following the album’s release, he won the Kerrville (Texas) Folk Festival’s New Folk Award.
+Subsequent albums have further established his reputation as a deeply respected artist on the national Americana and folk scenes.

-Erelli’ s vision within the musical landscape revolves around creating honest and heartfelt music that connects with listeners on a personal level.
+Erelli’s vision within the musical landscape revolves around creating honest and heartfelt music that connects with listeners on a personal level.
 His songwriting often delves into themes of love, loss, social issues, and human experience, and he’s known for his ability to capture the essence of a moment through his lyrics and melodies.
 Though firmly grounded in Americana and folk, he’s never been afraid to experiment with a variety of musical styles, infusing elements of rock, blues and even pop into his songs, highlighting his remarkable versatility and willingness to push boundaries while maintaining his signature sound.

 While he’s gained broad recognition for his solo work, Erelli has also collaborated with other musicians such as the bluegrass band Barnstar! and Lori McKenna’s group and participated in several other side projects.
 His impressive flexibility has allowed him to explore a broad range of musical dynamics and perspectives and experiment with his sound while staying true to his folk and Americana roots.
-Erelli has performed at festivals and venues across the US, appeared in Europe and has maintained a strong connection with his audience.
+Since recording his debut album in 1999, Erelli has cut 13 more solo discs: Compass & Companion (2001), The Memorial Hall Recordings (2002), Hillbilly Pilgrim (2002), Hope & Other Casualties (2006), Innocent When you Dream (2007), Delivered (2008), Little Vigils (2010), Milltowns (2014), For a Song (2016), Mixtape (2018), Blindsided (2020); Lay Your Darkness Down (2023); and Spring Green (2026).

-AN UNEXPECTED DISRUPTION
+AN UNEXPECTED DISRUPTION, NEWFOUND INSPIRATION

-Initially, Erelli’ s new physical limitations created a feeling of immense isolation, he says.
+Initially, Erelli’s new physical limitations created a feeling of immense isolation, he says.
 In need of connection and catharsis, he turned to songwriting, as he often did.
 “The only way I could console myself was to know that I was still going to be able to have some creative agency,” he says.
 “I could then bring whatever I was feeling or wanting to express into reality.”

 Erelli began to craft songs with an intricate, labored approach like never before, he says, initially inspired by Jeff Lynne, co-founder of ELO and famed producer for George Harrison and Tom Petty.
 “It’s much more like an oil painting, where you’re layering different tones and colors one at a time,” he explains.
 “I’ve never gotten this finely attuned to the level of musical and technical detail that I did this time around.
 That was a way of compensating for the lack of control that I had in other parts of my life.”
 Since being diagnosed with RP, Erelli has become an advocate for low-vision artists and worked with numerous venues to make their spaces more accessible.